saarthak354/SIGNAL/README.md

 Explore AI news from the wider internet.

-Discovery surfaces articles and discussions from external sources and communities, allowing users to discover developments that may not originate directly from an AI company.
+Discovery surfaces articles and discussions from external publishers and communities, allowing users to discover developments that may not originate directly from an AI company.

----

-## Home

-The Home feed brings everything together.

-Company updates and discovery articles are combined into a single chronological feed, with the latest developments appearing first.

-The goal is simple:

-**Open SIGNAL and see what is happening in AI right now.**

 ---